Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Tank depot sidemissions added by marker did not work at all, caused by a script error
 - Fixed: Mines sidemissions added by marker startet sidesteal script instead of sidemines
 - Fixed: Destroy trucks sidemission did not spawn any enemy AI units
+- Fixed: Arrest sidemissions added by marker did end immediately because a wrong unit reference was used
 - And more optimizations and cosmetic changes

 3.99s